 How much are tickets?

-A: Some Saturday daytime activities will not be included in your ticket price.
+A: Some Saturday daytime activities will not be included in your Weekend ticket.
 A full timetable of these activities will be included in your Event Booklet and these will be bookable at the Welcome Desk during the Friday Night Welcome Dance.

 Activities will be announced as they are confirmed (where possible) so please keep an eye out on our Events webpage and social media for updates.

 Please Note: These activities are subject to interest/availability/change.
 Selecting activities on registering for RSX on Eventbrite does not constitute a booking but an expression of interest to help us organise the Saturday activities.